 We not only designed our complete HR service for security, and to comply with EU data – and now GDPR – requirements, but have regular penetration testing by an expert third party, so you can be sure that our security is independently validated, and our system really does meet the high standard of security your HR data demands.

-Cezanne HR was built from the ground up for robust, fast, safe use across the internet, and to protect the security and integrity of your HR data and your HR system.
-From the architecture of the database to data encryption, advanced passwords and dual authentication options, our approach has always been to ensure that security is at the heart of what we design and what we deliver.
+Cezanne HR is designed to enable robust, fast, safe use across the internet, and to protect the security and integrity of your HR data and your HR system.
+From system architecture and data encryption to advanced options for user permissions, passwords and dual authentication, security is at the heart of what we design and deliver to you.

 The GDPR introduces a major overhaul of the European data protection regulation.
 While the key principles of the GDPR are the same as those that have been in place since the introduction of legislation based on the European Directive of 1995, there is now a much greater emphasis on transparency and accountability.